25 Steamy Movies Like Fifty Shades Of Grey

 Starring the legendary French actress Catherine Deneuve, who became a major star three years prior with "The Umbrellas of Cherbourg," Luis Buñuel's "Belle du Jour" is a scintillating masterpiece that explores female sexuality.
 The 1967 film features Deneuve as Séverine, a disenchanted 23-year-old wife of a surgeon who has become unbearably bored with her day-to-day life.
 In order to explore her innate desires, she begins working at a brothel a couple of afternoons a week.
 It's not long before Séverine becomes the "Belle de Jour," or "beauty of the day."

-Though the film features one of Deneuve's best performances, the actress had a frustrating time filming, saying in an interview (via Criterion), "There were moments when I felt totally used.
+Though the film features one of Deneuve's best performances, the actress had a frustrating time filming, saying in a 2004 interview (via Criterion), "There were moments when I felt totally used.
 I was very unhappy."
 Still, Deneuve recognized the excellence of "Belle de Jour," calling it a "wonderful film."
 According to the late Roger Ebert, "It is possibly the best-known erotic film of modern times, perhaps the best.
 That's because it understands eroticism from the inside-out — understands how it exists not in sweat and skin, but in the imagination."

 Secretary

-Lee Holloway (Maggie Gyllenhaal) certainly didn't have it easy growing up: her deeply dysfunctional family made her life very difficult and played a big role in her recent stint in a mental hospital, which stemmed from a life-threatening incident.
+Lee Holloway (Maggie Gyllenhaal) certainly didn't have it easy growing up: Her deeply dysfunctional family made her life very difficult and played a big role in her recent stint in a mental hospital, which stemmed from a life-threatening incident.
 Holloway finds some stability in her new role as a secretary, working for an erratic attorney, E. Edward Grey (James Spader).
 What seems like a normal job quickly turns in an unexpected direction, as Holloway and Grey become entwined in a kinky dominant-submissive power dynamic that pushes Holloway to her limits and ultimately allows her to become a woman reborn.

 Gyllenhaal is no stranger to challenging roles, having starred in John Waters' crazy "Cecil B. Demented" two years prior.
 "Secretary" is where the actress really made a name for herself as a bold and exciting performer, which has helped establish her as a formidable talent over the last couple of decades.